Orges Shehi: Skënderbeu

 In July 2016, following the retirement of long-time servant Bledi Shkëmbi, Shehi was named the new team captain.
-Shehi did not play any Champions League matches for the 2016–17 season as Skënderbeu was excluded from the competition by UEFA for match-fixing.
-He debuted in the new season on 24 August in the 2016 Albanian Supercup match against Kukësi, conceding three times in a 3–1 defeat at Selman Stërmasi Stadium.
+Skënderbeu were originally qualified for the 2016–17 UEFA Champions League qualifying phase and play-off round but were excluded from the competition by UEFA due to match-fixing allegations.
+He made his season debut in the 2016 Albanian Supercup, a 3–1 defeat to Kukësi.